dcelaj/exercise-game-builder/README.md

 This is a small exercise game programmed in Python.
 The program uses the computer's camera and tries to detect a user's pose, instructing them to complete exercises to progress and responding to the user's exercise.
 I use **PySide6/Qt** for the GUI, **MediaPipe** and **OpenCV** to achieve the pose estimation, **Pandas, Numpy, and Scikit Learn** for some extra machine learning tools, and **PyInstaller** to package everything.

 I've structured the project so that it's simple for others to modify it and add levels.
-If you see this out in the wild, feel free to use any of this code to make a proper game (just abide by the licensing rules of the packages used).
-As it stands this is mainly a personal project to integrate GUIs, multithreading, and machine learning into one project - I'm certainly not a good enough artist to turn this into a proper game myself.
+If you see this out in the wild, **feel free to use any of this code** to make a proper game (just abide by the licensing rules of the packages used).

-Eventually I hope to make a C library to port MediaPipe into a proper game engine like Godot, but for now this serves as a solid first step.

-If you want to use this: feel free to!
 Just be aware that there's no proper example level yet, but it is functional (the code is, the app is mainly dummy buttons for structure).
 I plan to update with a complete demo level, a skeleton, and a small written guide on how to use it.

+As it stands this is mainly a personal project to integrate GUIs, multithreading, and machine learning into one project - I'm certainly not a good enough artist to turn this into a proper game myself.

 ## Project Structure